plainheart/bing-translate-api/scripts/README.tpl.md

 ## Related Projects
 - [Capacitor Bing Translator](https://github.com/sabereen/capacitor-bing-translator) - A fork of this project that works in [Capacitor](https://capacitorjs.com).
 - [bing-translate-api-java](https://github.com/marmot-z/bing-translate-api-java) - Bing translate API implemented in Java.
+- [i18n-translate-generator](https://github.com/victor-heliomar/i18n-translation-generator) - CLI tool that automates the generation of localizations for all languages supported in your project.